enasequence/read_docs/prog_07.md

 </EXPERIMENT_SET>
 ```

-In the abvoe scenario there are 4 runs and 2 experiments.
+In the above scenario there are 4 runs and 2 experiments.
 The first 2 runs are pointing to the first experiment and the second 2 to the second experiment.
 All other lines have been omitted for clarity.

-## The pointers
+### The pointers

 The run points to the experiment.
 The pointer looks like this